Analyzing FGI Industries (NASDAQ:FGI) and Masco (NYSE:MAS)

-Masco (NYSE:MAS – Get Rating) and FGI Industries (NASDAQ:FGI – Get Rating) are both construction companies, but which is the superior investment?
-We will contrast the two businesses based on the strength of their institutional ownership, dividends, profitability, risk, valuation, earnings and analyst recommendations.
+Masco (NYSE:MAS – Get Rating) and FGI Industries (NASDAQ:FGI – Get Rating) are both construction companies, but which is the better business?
+We will compare the two companies based on the strength of their analyst recommendations, institutional ownership, valuation, earnings, risk, dividends and profitability.

+92.4% of Masco shares are owned by institutional investors.
+Comparatively, 71.8% of FGI Industries shares are owned by institutional investors.
+1.2% of Masco shares are owned by company insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company is poised for long-term growth.

-This is a summary of recent ratings for Masco and FGI Industries, as reported by MarketBeat.com.
+This is a breakdown of recent ratings and target prices for Masco and FGI Industries, as provided by MarketBeat.

 |Sell Ratings